Skip to main content

 Radiation therapy uses high-energy particles or waves, such as x-rays, gamma rays, electron beams, or protons, to destroy or damage cancer cells.

 Your cells normally grow and divide to form new cells.
 But cancer cells grow and divide faster than most normal cells.
-Radiation works by making small breaks in the DNA inside cells.
+Radiation for cancer works by making small breaks in the DNA inside cells.
 These breaks keep cancer cells from growing and dividing and cause them to die.
 Nearby normal cells can also be affected by radiation, but most recover and go back to working the way they should.

 While chemotherapy and other treatments that are taken by mouth or injection usually expose the whole body to cancer-fighting drugs, radiation therapy is usually a local treatment.
 This means it’s usually aimed at and affects only the part of the body needing treatment.
 Radiation treatments are planned so that they damage cancer cells with as little harm as possible to nearby healthy cells.